 These financial statements have been prepared on a historical cost basis except for certain financial instruments measured at fair value.
 In addition, these financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
-All financial information in these financial statements is presented in Canadian dollars, except as otherwise stated.
+All financial information in these financial statements is presented in Canadian dollars, except share data and otherwise stated.
+All amounts are rounded to the nearest dollar.